AWhetter/pathseq/doc/source/decisions/001-path-sequence-format.rst

 and future DCCs that adopt the MaterialX specification will as well.

-``<UVTILE>`` will be supported as a token in ranges because, although support is not as widespread as ``<UDIM>``, many DCCs do support this syntax.
+``<UVTILE>`` will be supported as a token in ranges because, although support is not as widespread as ``<UDIM>`` in DCCs, it is part of the MaterialX specification.
 It will be one-indexed, as this has the most support and zero-indexing is unique to ZBrush (and Maya's additional syntax).

-TODO: Or maybe we just make classes per type, and a single function guesses the type?

 Support for ranges existing anywhere other than before the suffix will be supported, because this is essential for pathseq to be adopted.